yenhsunlin/snorer/README.md

 ### Citation

-If you use this package or part of the code in your research, please cite the following:
+If you use this package or part of the code in your research, please cite the followings:

 1. Y.-H. Lin *et al.*, *Phys.
 Rev. Lett.* **130**, 111002 (2023), arXiv:2206.06864
 2. Y.-H. Lin *et al.*, *Phys.
 Rev. D* **108**, 083013 (2023), arXiv:2307.03522